KpATCC43816 Protein target profile

 PDB experimental structure

-Selected Druggability is the FPocket score chosen for ranking using the curated structure priority.
-The 3D viewer may show a different loaded structure, so its visible pockets can differ.
+P2Rank's binding-site probability is the primary druggability signal shown across the app; FPocket's druggability score is shown alongside it for comparison.
+Both estimate small-molecule pocket quality after applying the curated structure priority — neither is experimental binding evidence.
+The 3D viewer may show a different loaded structure, so visible pockets can differ.

 Structure 5IV8